 All school staff continuously monitor student conduct to track trends and identify areas requiring further work.
 Acceptable behaviours are reinforced through initiatives, classroom acknowledgements, and assemblies.
-School staff and/or administration, as appropriate, deal with unacceptable behaviours and ensure appropriate consequences are provided.
-Behaviour referrals are tracked at the office in order to determine patterns or repeated issues that need to be addressed individually or collectively.
+School staff and/or administration, as appropriate, deal with unacceptable behaviours and ensure appropriate restorative approaches, teaching and learning, and/or consequences are provided.
+Staff also watch for behavioural patterns in order to determine patterns or repeated issues that need to be addressed individually or collectively.